 Transformer Oil Purifiers and Their Supporting Equipment in Power Systems

-The Working Principles of Transformer Oil Purifiers
+What are the Working Principles of Transformer Oil Purifiers?

 To counter the constant aging of transformer oil and keep the fluid at peak performance, purpose-built purifiers rely on mechanisms engineered to fend off the main deteriorative effects.
 Coordinated physical approaches strip unwanted agents such as water, particulate matter, and reactive acidic species.
 The purification principles can be summarized as follows:

-The Functions of Transformer Oil Purifiers
+What are the Functions of Transformer Oil Purifiers?

 Supporting Equipment for Transformer Oil Purifiers